-(1) It is the policy of the State Marine Board to promote multiple use and enjoyment of waters of the state for a variety of recreational boating activities.
-The Board recognizes and will uphold to the extent practicable the universal right of the public to navigate and use the waters of the state for recreational boating.
+Policy (1) It is the policy of the State Marine Board to promote multiple use and enjoyment of waters of the state for a variety of recreational boating activities.
+The Board recognizes and will uphold to

-(2) The Board is authorized to regulate through administrative rules recreational boating in specific locations or on specific waterways in the interest of protecting public safety, property, water quality, fish and wildlife resources, or reducing excessive congestion and conflict between users, and promoting uniformity of laws pertaining to such use.
+(2) The board is authorized to regulate through authorized to regulate through authorized to regulate through authorized to regulate through a specific waterways in the interest of protecting public safety, property, water quality, fish and wildlife resources, or reducing excessive congestion and conflict between users, and promoting uniformity of laws pertaining to such use.